javaplus/MadScientist/lessons/assembly/plate_chassis.md

 Before we can put the plate down on the chassis, we need to connect the motors to the motor controllers pins that stick below the plate.
 So, hold the plate close to the chassis with the bottom of the plate accessible.
 The motor controller should be at the front of the chassis opposite of the power switch.
 See picture below for proper orientation.
 Connect the front motor to the `motor A` pins.
-The motor A pins are the furthest from the front motor.
+The motor A pins are the first two pins on the left in the picture below.
 Connect the rear motor to the `motor B` pins.
 Run the wires for the rear motor over the batter to connect to the motor controller.

 ![Pico Plate bottom view](/lessons/images/assembly/pico_plate_on_chassis_bottom.jpg)